-The KTM Bukit Mertajam Railway Station is located in Seberang Perai in the state of Penang and is on the Malaysian Railways North - South Line.
+The KTM Bukit Mertajam Railway Station (stesen keretapi) is located in Permatang Rawa, Seberang Perai in the state of Penang and is on the Malaysian Railways West Coast Line.

-Bukit Mertajam (BM), is on a branch line that takes trains from the main North - South Railway line, to the port of Butterworth, just across the water from the island of Penang (Pulau Pinang).
+Bukit Mertajam (BM), is where the railway line branches off to take trains from the main West Coast Railway Line to a branch line that travels to the port of Butterworth (Penang Sentral), just across the water from the island of Penang (Pulau Pinang).

 Like most train stations in this area of Malaysia, a new station has been built at Bukit Mertajam, the dual-track is finished and now the new ETS Trains have been put into service, starting from July 2015.

-BM is also the new interchange station for the new northern (Utara) KTM Komuter Trains that operate two different routes.
+BM is also the new interchange station for the new northern commuter (KTM Komuter Utara Trains) that operate two different routes.